Silencer (firearms): Subsonic ammunition

 In weapons firing supersonic ammunition, the bullet itself produces a loud and very sharp sound as it leaves the muzzle in excess of the speed of sound and gradually reducing speed as it travels downrange.
 This is a small sonic boom, and is referred to in the firearm field as ballistic crack or sonic signature.
 Subsonic ammunition eliminates this sound, but at the cost of lower velocity, resulting in decreased range and much decreased muzzle energy, thus lessening effectiveness on the target; this can be compensated for by increasing bullet weight.
 For example, if the muzzle velocity is reduced from 820 m/s (common for the .308 Winchester, for example) to a subsonic 290 m/s, the muzzle energy is reduced by a factor of 8.
 Military marksmen and police units may use subsonic ammunition in suppressed rifles when minimal noise is more important than range and energy.

 However, the numeric effectiveness of subsonic rounds is, again, misrepresented by media.
-Independent testing of commercially available firearm suppressors with commercially available subsonic rounds has found that .308 subsonic rounds decreased the volume at the muzzle by 10 to 12 dB when compared to the same caliber of suppressed supersonic ammunition.
-When combined with silencers, the subsonic .308 rounds metered between 121 and 137 dB.
+Independent testing of commercially available firearm suppressors with commercially available subsonic rounds has found that .308 subsonic rounds decreased the volume at the muzzle by 10 to 12dB when compared to the same caliber of suppressed supersonic ammunition.
+When combined with silencers, the subsonic .308 rounds metered between 121 and 137dB.

 The ballistic crack depends on the speed of sound, which in turn depends mainly on air temperature.
 At sea level, an ambient temperature of 70 F, and under normal atmospheric conditions, the speed of sound is approximately 1140 ft/s.
 Bullets that travel near the speed of sound are considered transonic, which means that the airflow over the surface of the bullet, which at points travels faster than the bullet itself, can break the speed of sound.
 Pointed bullets, which gradually displace air, can get closer to the speed of sound than round- or snub-nosed bullets before becoming transonic.